-To update your IP address in the DNS, our servers need to determine the hostname you want to update (it’s possible to set up several domains).
+To update your IP address in the DNS, our servers need to determine the hostname you want to update.
 To determine the hostname, we try the following steps until there is a match:

 hostnamequery string parameter, unless it is set to

 YES(this sometimes happens with dynDNS update clients).

 - The username as provided in the HTTP Basic Authorization header.

 - The username as provided in the